Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Well, actually the error message is correct, this operator is indeed not defined for `System.String`.
 Instead, what happens is that the C# compiler automatically converts expressions like `"foo" + "bar"` into `string.Concat("foo", "bar")`.
 In cases with more than two strings this provides better performance because it avoids unnecessary allocations.

 When dealing with expression trees, we're essentially writing the "final" version of the code.
-So instead of `Expression.Add` we need to call `string.Concat` directly.
+So instead of `Expression.Add(...)` we need to call `string.Concat(...)` directly.

 Let's change our code to accommodate for that: